The $30M Food Transformation Centre

 Trade-offs

-• Capex efficiency questioned
+• Capex efficiency diluted

-• Per-meal cost dilutes the gains
+• Per-meal cost gains are reduced

 Cost-per-meal figures are illustrative scenario outputs, not Harvest Manitoba financials.
 The framework is what we'd build for real.